Shockwave Animation in Pure Dart

 class App extends StatelessWidget { const App({super.key});

-@override Widget build(BuildContext context) { return const MaterialApp( title: 'Shockwave Animation Demo', home: Scaffold( body: Center(child: ShockwaveGrid()), ), ); }}
+@override Widget build(BuildContext context) { return const MaterialApp( title: 'Shockwave Animation Demo', home: Scaffold( body: Center(child: ShockwaveGrid()), ), ); }}Step 3: Constants, Enums, and Helper Functions

-Grid will be adjustable through several parameters defined in the constants.dart
+Grid will be adjustable through several parameters defined in the constants.dart.

 const int kColumnCount = 11;const int kRowCount = 9;const double kCellSize = 18;const double kCellSpacing = 6;

-The values are copied from the SwiftUI source code to match the animation as much as possible.
+const Color kBaseColor = Colors.blue;The values are copied from the SwiftUI source code to match the animation as much as possible.

 enum CellAnimationPhase { identity, compress, expand;